10 Ways to Fix Windows 10 File Explorer Won’t Open

 3. Scroll down and choose “Reset to Microsoft recommended defaults.”

-Reset to Microsoft recommended defaults
+reset to microsoft recommended defaults

 4. Reboot your system.